You know the signs of a backed up toilet: the bowl water is rising and the rest of the family runs for cover.

 Your natural inclination, understandably, when it comes to plumbing repair is probably to get as far away as possible from the germs and gunk as possible, and then reach for your cell phone to call a plumbing company to schedule an (expensive) emergency visit.

-Give it a few vigorous pumps to force the obstruction beyond a U-shaped section of toilet pipe (called the "trap") and into the straighter (and wider) drainpipe.
+Give it a few vigorous pumps.
+The idea is to force the obstruction beyond a U-shaped section of toilet pipe, called the 'trap', and into the straighter (and wider) drainpipe.

-The blockage should then flow away, and take with it any backed up water down through the sewer pipe and away from you and your family.
+The blockage should then flow away, and take with it any backed up water.

-If your efforts don't stop the rising tide, the problem may be a sewer backup, which will likely require a sewer clean out.
+If your efforts don't stop the rising tide, the problem may lie elsewhere in the drainage system.

-Now that you've ruled out a simple clog as the sole culprit, it's time to call in that emergency plumber.
+Now that you've ruled out a simple clog, it's time to call in that emergency plumber.
+While you wait:

 About the Author